 Loyalty programs have proven to be one of the most effective tactics for intensifying the emotional connection with shoppers whilst helping companies meet and exceed their financial objectives.
-So, it's no surprise that more and more organizations worldwide are spotting the potential and get involved.
+So, it's no surprise that more and more organizations worldwide are spotting the potential and getting involved.
 Read more about how brands leverage loyalty in this March edition of 'Things we see in retail & loyalty.

 To elevate everyone's cooking skills to the next level, Samokat gives its shoppers a sharp offer on Jamie Oliver kitchen knives and accessories.
-Collect the full collection consisting of 5 kitchen knives and cooking accessories such as a sharpening knife, kitchen scissors, a knife stand and an acacia cutting board.
+Collect the full collection consisting of 5 kitchen knives and cooking accessories such as a sharpening knife, kitchen scissors, a knife stand, and an acacia cutting board.
 App users simply add the selected items from the impressive Jamie Oliver collection to their digital shopping cart, and the discount is applied immediately without any additional actions required.
 Learn more here!

-The new ‘Royal Perks’ programme allows customers to save ten crowns for every $1 spent.
+The new ‘Royal Perks’ program allows customers to save ten crowns for every $1 spent.
 Crowns can then be exchanged for discounts on most menu items.
 For now, the program is still in its pilot phase.